Cupertino, California: Education

 Santa Clara County Library operates the Cupertino Library, which is located adjacent to city hall.
 The library, which was redesigned and rebuilt in 2004, is the busiest branch in the Santa Clara County Library system, with about 3 million items circulated annually.

 The San Francisco Japanese School, a weekend educational program for Japanese citizen children living abroad, holds classes at J.F.
 Kennedy Middle School in Cupertino, as well as Harker, a private school.

 Primary and secondary

-Cupertino is known for its high-achieving primary and secondary school students.
-For example, Murdock-Portal Elementary and Faria Elementary School are tied for highest score for elementary public school in the state of California, per California 2013 API test scores.
-As of 2013, John F. Kennedy Middle School is the best public middle school in the state, and Lawson Middle School is the third best in the state.
-Furthermore, Monta Vista High School is ranked number 23 out of all the public high schools in the nation.

 Primary (K-8) public schools are organized into the Cupertino Union School District, while the Fremont Union High School District is responsible for high school students (except for a tiny portion of the northeast corner of the city which belongs to the Santa Clara Unified School District).
 Cupertino High School and its feeder school, Hyde Middle School, are located in the Rancho Rinconada section of Cupertino, while Monta Vista High School and its feeder, Kennedy Middle School, are in the Monta Vista neighborhood in the western half of Cupertino.
 Lawson Middle School feeds mostly Cupertino and Monta Vista High.
 In addition, Homestead High School is located in the northwestern portion of Cupertino, along the city border with neighboring Sunnyvale.